 El-Serag HB, Gilger M, Carter J, et al. Childhood GERD is a risk factor for GERD in adolescents and young adults.

 Am J Gastroenterol.
 2004;99(5):806-812.

-Gastroesophageal reflux in children and adolescents.
+Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) in children and teens.
 National Digestive Diseases Information Clearinghouse, National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: